 As a battery-powered device, a single battery will last up to 2 years.
 Also, this Fibaro sensor is a Z-Wave Plus device.
 It updates wirelessly, has improved range and battery life, and handles more data.

-In addition to the Z-Wave version, it’s available as a HomeKit device, allowing you to use it with a protocol of your choice.
+In addition to the Z-Wave version, it’s available as an Apple HomeKit device, allowing you to use it with a protocol of your choice.

 Will you need a Z-Wave or Fibaro hub?

 You’ll need a Z-Wave hub or gateway for the Fibaro Door and Window Sensor to work.
 And while you don’t necessarily need to use it with a Fibaro Home Center hub, using one ensures the best user performance.